Indian Immigration Services Team

 The Ganesh Chaturthi festival in India

-Ganesh Chaturthi is one of the major Hindu festivals which celebrates the wonderful birth of the respected god Ganesh who was the younger son of Lord Shiva and Parvati.
-There is more than one story about his birth, the most common myth is that Lord Ganesha was made by Parvati using the dirt of her own body to protect her when Shiva was away.
-It is a dramatic story twist, as Ganesha, not knowing his father, blocks the way of Shiva, when the latter comes back.
-This creates a heated argument and eventually Shiva cuts off the head of Ganesha.
+Ganesh Chaturthi is one of the major Hindu festivals that celebrates the wonderful birth of the respected god Ganesh who was the younger son of Lord Shiva and Parvati.
+There is more than one story about his birth; the most common myth is that Lord Ganesha was made by Parvati using the dirt of her own body to protect her when Shiva was away.
+It is a dramatic story twist, as Ganesha, not knowing his father, blocks the way of Shiva when the latter comes back.
+This creates a heated argument, and eventually Shiva cuts off the head of Ganesha.

-Parvati was not pleased to learn and Shiva vowed to bring Ganesha back to life.
-Then he told the devas to hadnapeeka child was northward facing.
-In the end, just the head of an elephant is found and in a divine intervention, Shiva mounts the head on the body of the child thereby giving birth to Lord Ganesha.
+Parvati was not pleased to learn, and Shiva vowed to bring Ganesha back to life.
+Then he told the devas to hand over the child was northward facing.
+In the end, just the head of an elephant was found, and in a divine intervention, Shiva mounted the head on the body of the child, thereby giving birth to Lord Ganesha.

-Lord Ganesha is also considered as a fresh start, the dispeller of difficulties and a supporter of studies.
-Ganesh Chaturthi festival is held in a span of ten days not only as a birthday celebration of Lord Ganesh but also as a social get together festival.
-This is the time when Ganesh idol-worshiping households serve and look after the deity as a special guest, in the essence of devotion and celebration.
-It takes weeks of preparation to make this grand celebration and communities in India are eager to welcome Ganesha.
+Lord Ganesha is also considered a fresh start, the dispeller of difficulties, and a supporter of studies.
+Ganesh Chaturthi festival is held over a span of ten days not only as a birthday celebration of Lord Ganesh but also as a social get-together festival.
+This is the time when Ganesh idol-worshipping households serve and look after the deity as a special guest, in the essence of devotion and celebration.
+It takes weeks of preparation to make this grand celebration, and communities in India are eager to welcome Ganesha.

-The importance of Ganesh Chaturthi festival for Hindus?
+The importance of the Ganesh Chaturthi Festival for Hindus?

-Lord Ganesha is the deity of wisdom, prosperity, and good luck, thus Ganesh Chaturthi is a period of blessing and elimination of hindrances.
+Lord Ganesha is the deity of wisdom, prosperity, and good luck; thus, Ganesh Chaturthi is a period of blessings and elimination of hindrances.
 The faithful consider that worshipping Ganesha in this festival creates wealth and luck in their households and undertakings.
 The festival has strong religious connotations as Hindus unite in the festival to mark the birth of this popular god.

 Ganesh Chaturthi festival is an important festival for Hindus in India